FAQs MOST COMMON

 When do I have to pay?

-The balance will be due 10 weeks prior to arrival.
+The balance will be due 10 weeks before arrival.

 What if I have to cancel my trip?